Skip to content

 As magnesium is such an important cation to maintain cellular function, its deficiency is associated with various diseases such as cancer, obesity, type 2 diabetes and neurological diseases.
 According to estimates, 537 million people are currently living with diabetes all over the world, and the numbers are increasing, with projections at 783 million by 2045.
 The onset of insulin resistant (type 2) diabetes is preceded by metabolic syndrome, which is directly related to chronic magnesium deficiency.
 1

-It cannot be overstated how important magnesium is to metabolism, protein synthesis, detoxification, immune function, bones and cardiovascular health.
+It cannot be overstated how important magnesium is to metabolism, protein synthesis, detoxification, immune function, bones, cardiovascular health and brain function.
 Studies have revealed that magnesium is used in at least 600 enzymatic functions, so it is by far the master mineral with the most jobs to do.

-Furthermore, intracellular magnesium plays a role as a second messenger in the immune system, and has been recognized as a multi-target metabolic regulator.
-Immune function, gut health and mitochondrial metabolism of ATP (adenosine triphosphate), our electrical energy currency, all depend on the availability of magnesium.
+Furthermore, intracellular magnesium plays a role as a second messenger in the immune system.
+It has been recognized as a multi-target regulator of immune function, gut health and mitochondrial metabolism of ATP (adenosine triphosphate), our electrical energy currency.

 With the depletion of magnesium from soils and processed foods, combined with the excessive loss of magnesium via stress, it’s no wonder that degenerative disease via metabolic dysfunction is increasing globally.